aflin/rampart/docs/source/rampart-sql.rst

    /* abstract =
       It is for us the living, rather, to be dedicated here to the unfinished work which they who fought ...
    */

+   abstract = Sql.abstract(gba, {
+       max:250,
+       style: "querybest",
+       query: "unfinished work",
+       markup: "%mCH"
+   });
+   /* abstract =
+      The world will little note, nor long remember what we say here, but it can never forget what they did here. <span class="query">It is for us the living, rather, to be dedicated here to the <span class="queryset1">unfinished</span>
+      <span class="queryset2">work</span> which they who fought here have thus far
+      so nobly advanced. </span>It is ...
+   */

 sandr()